aspose-pdf/Aspose.PDF-Documentation/cpp/release-notes/release-notes-2022/aspose-pdf-for-cpp-22-3-release-notes/_index.md

 ## Changes and Improvements

-1.The new version of Aspose.PDF for C++ has a codebase of Aspose.PDF for .Net 22.3.
+1. The new version of Aspose.PDF for C++ has a codebase of Aspose.PDF for .Net 22.3.
 1. The iterators provided by the **IEnumerable** class and the duck-typed collections were improved.
 The performance was raised for those implemented via the native C++ containers, and the assignment to the referenced element was supported where possible.
 1. The method overloads were added to numerous classes.
 These support ArrayView-typed parameters where only ArrayPtr was supported previously.
 1. The default messages of the exception classes were put in line with the .Net behavior.
 No language-specific messages are supported at the moment.